MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/computed-entities-scenarios.md

 ## Computed Entity with the Transformations or Without?

-Now that you know what computed entities are great for improving performance of the data transformation, a good question to ask is whether transformations should always be deferd to the computed entity or whether they should be applied to the source entity. i.e. should data always be ingested into one entity and then transformed in a computed entity? what are pros and cons?
+Now that you know computed entities are great for improving performance of the data transformation, a good question to ask is whether transformations should always be deferd to the computed entity or whether they should be applied to the source entity. i.e. should data always be ingested into one entity and then transformed in a computed entity? what are pros and cons?

 ### Load data without transformation for Text/CSV files